zhoushengisnoob/OpenDeepClustering/README.md

 ## :dart:News
 [24/05/06] We have already implemented **10+ algorithms** which can be classified into four categories (Generative, Iterative, MultiStage, Simultaneous) locally.
 These algorithms will be uploaded soon after rigorous testing. **If you find this repository useful for you studies, please star it** :star:.

+[24/05/07] We have added the DEC algorithm to our repository.

 ## Supported Models
 | Model                                                 | Taxonomy     | Clustering Module  | Type  | GPU Memory |
 | ----------------------------------------------------- | ------------ | ------------------ | ----- | ---|